In 2020, the American workforce experienced a dramatic shift in workspaces.

 For example, you might place a cherished possession, a piece of framed art, or a special photo that motivates you on your desk.

-Maybe you can paint a quote on the wall above your screen or place a picture of your family on a bookshelf to remind yourself that you’re doing it all for them.
+You could paint a quote on the wall above your screen or place a picture of your family on a bookshelf to remind yourself that you’re doing it all for them.

 Whatever it is, you can design your home office in a way that spurs you on to chase down your goals!

-The Amish Craftsman is proud to produce American made, custom built furniture that lasts a lifetime.
+The Amish Craftsman is proud to produce American-made, custom-built furniture that lasts a lifetime.
 Whether it’s office furniture, bedroom furniture, a dining room table, or a living room sofa, we build it with the greatest attention to every single detail.

 - Talk to a designer

 Or you can choose furniture from our stock models.
 If you are looking for custom furniture that fits your unique style, contact us today.
 We look forward to hearing from you!